Is the Testing Center Really a Good Testing Environment?

 Introduced in the 2023-24 school year, the Testing Center has served as a place for students with 504 and IEP plans to take tests and use their accommodations.
 The small, stress-free setting is uninterrupted by the bell schedule allowing for students to use their extra time accommodations to their full extent.

 The Testing Center and supportive staff is a unique resource provided to M-A students with learning difficulties.
-However, it may not be providing the extra assistance and quiet these students need.
+However, some students interviewed said that the room is not be providing the extra assistance and quiet they need.

 The most common complaint about the Testing Center is the room’s hectic environment.
 “It’s surprisingly busy,” former proctor Nicole Ho said.
 “A lot of the 504 kids come in around the same time, and it can be a bit disrupting for a lot of students who get easily anxious, which is obviously the majority of students in the room.”